 School Start Times: Many adolescents today are sleep deprived.
-NSF has a long history of championing awareness and education on the importance of sleep health and supports the legislature’s ongoing efforts to make adolescent sleep health a priority.
+As part of NSF’s Bright Schools® campaign, NSF has a long history of championing awareness and education on the importance of sleep health and supports the legislature’s ongoing efforts to make adolescent sleep health a priority.

 RAND Report: Sleep in the Military

 Workplace: Sleepy employees are 70% more likely to be involved in a workplace accident than well- rested counterparts.
 Poor sleep leads to slowed reaction times, lapses of attention, errors of omission and compromised problem-solving ability.